CoderSales/Rust-Start/documentation/24-Crate-core-docs.md

 - For memcpy, memmove, memset, memcmp, and bcmp, if the n parameter is 0,

-- the function is assumed to not be UB,
+- the function is assumed to not be UB, (continued after Aside below)

 ____